Summer Academy Helps Middle School Students Explore Careers

 “We wanted to expose them early to what campus life is like,” said Sunni Kegebien, Talent Search director.
 Hawkeye’s student life department is providing art and physical wellness activities each day.
 On Monday, students also practiced writing in cursive, a skill some of them said they had spent little to no time on in school.

 Computer-aided design is part of the civil and construction engineering technology program.
 A variety of other fields will be part of the career exploration, as well.
-They include landscape and turf management, agricultural business management, emergency medical services, physical therapy assisting, and dental hygiene.
+They include landscape and turf management, ag business management, emergency medical services, physical therapy assisting, and dental hygiene.

 For a little more than an hour on Monday, students learned about engineering from professor Paresh Shettigar.
 Students were stationed at computers where they could work on some basic designs.